Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 Response time refers to the first reply to the ticket.
 Resolution time depends on issue type, scope, access, and whether escalation is required.

 After-hours coverage is not included by default.
-It should be discussed as a custom arrangement depending on volume, urgency, and coverage expectations.
+It should be discussed as a custom arrangement depending on volume, urgency, platforms, staffing, and response expectations.

 Tickets should move into managed services when the issue requires recurring server administration, troubleshooting, performance work, updates, or broader operational ownership.